conda/conda-libmamba-solver/README.md

 $ conda remove conda-libmamba-solver
 ```

-### Why can't I use the experimental solver on the `base` environment?

-This decision has been made to protect your `base` installation from unexpected changes.
-This
-package is still in a experimental phase and, as a result, you can only use it in non-base
-environments for now.

 ### How do I configure conda to use the experimental solver permanently?

 Use the following command: